vmware-archive/debian-release/README.md

 all new potential contributions.
 For the Greenplum Database community no contribution is too small, we encourage all types of contributions.

-## Debian Packaging
+## Debian Source and Binary Packaging

-This documentation assumes that you run the following commands on an Ubuntu platform and has been tested on Xenial 16.04.
+This documentation assumes that you run the following commands on an Ubuntu platform, and has been tested on Xenial 16.04.

 Note: This debian binary install will only copy the necessary files but does not initialize the cluster.